• Skip to primary navigation

 Instructions

-Add dry ingredients and gently mix with a rubber spatula, trying not to deflate the batter.
-Pour the batter into two prepared tins, equally devising the batter.
+3. Add dry ingredients and gently mix with a rubber spatula, trying not to deflate the batter.
+Pour the batter into two prepared tins, dividing the batter equally.
 Bake in the middle of the oven for 20-25 minutes.

 Pro tip: If you can't bake two sponges simultaneously, whip up two sponges separately: prepare the sponge batter twice and bake each cake separately for optimal results.